Prestige Elite

 Prestige Elite, also known simply as Prestige or Elite, is a monospaced typeface.

 It was created by Clayton Smith in 1953 for IBM.
-Along with Courier, it was extremely popular for use in electric typewriters, especially the IBM Selectric.
+Along with Courier, it was extremely popular for use in electric typewriters, especially the IBM Selectric typewriter.
 Unlike Courier, however, its popularity has not extended into the computer age; while versions of Prestige Elite fonts can be purchased for computer use from several digital foundries, they are not in wide use.